malcolmturnbull/draculaish-ha-theme/README.md

 # draculaish-ha-theme
 Dracula-Inspired Theme for Home Assistant, Built on the Catppuccin template (and color names) and with a light mode inspired by Dracula.min for VSCode.

 This theme is a work in progress!
 I plan on getting around to adding a color table to this readme and update the yaml file to include various color themes.
-The default at the moment is oriented around Dracula Purple.
+Currently there are two options - Draculaish, based on the purple colors; and draculaish-pink (I won't insult your intelligence).
+The theme file could do with some reflow to remove some unnecessarily repeated elements, which will be addressed in a future version.
 Please feel free to make PR's / contributions for additional varieties.

 ## Installation
 ### With [HACS](https://hacs.xyz/)